westonea252/KillerHomeLab/Azure-Firewall/README.md

 The Template deploys the folowing:

+- 1 - DMZ Virtual Network
-- 1 - Virtual Network
+- 1 - APP Virtual Network (6 Subnets - WEB, EX, DB, AD, ID, IF)
 - 1 - Azure Firewall
+- 3 - Azure Firewall Public IP Address
-- 1 - Server
+- 1 - IIS Server

 Parameters that support changes
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
 - WindowsServerLicenseType.
 Choose Windows Seer License Type (Example:  Windows_Server or None)
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
+- DMZVNet1ID.
+Enter first 2 octets of your desired Address Space for your DMZ Virtual Network 1 (Example:  10.0)
-- Vnet1ID.
-Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
+- APPVNet1ID.
+Enter first 2 octets of your desired Address Space for your DMZ Virtual Network 1 (Example:  10.1)
 - OSVersion.
 Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) OS Version
 - VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.